Interstellar07/Interstellar07/README.md

 <summary><h2>About Me</h2></summary>

-- ECE Sophomore at NIT Silchar.
+- ECE Undergraduate at NIT Silchar.
 - Rated 3 Stars on CodeChef Platofrm.
 - Bagged title of Youngest Game Developer of Tizen OS.
 - Published 2 Apps on Play Store with 1K+ Downloads.